• Skip to primary navigation

 What countries does combat pay apply for?

-The United States is not actively engaged in actual combat in all of the countries on the combat zone list.
+The United States is not engaged in actual combat in all the countries on the combat zone list.
 The list also includes combat support areas and contingency operations areas.

-These are countries where in the event of war, as military personnel, you can be sure to get your combat pay monthly.
+These are countries where in the event of war, as military personnel to get your combat pay monthly.
 Countries and areas designated as combat zones are-

 • Afghanistan